jasapp/timeseries/README.md

 Let's make a slightly more complicated but unrealistic payment model with an interest rate that changes based on the principal.
-If the principal is over 5000, the we have 12 percent interest annually.
+If the principal is over 5000, then we have 12 percent interest annually.
 If the principal is 5000 or less, then we have 10 percent interest annually.